Shinyongtak-aoimk2/aoimk2/README.md

 > “EchoCore is not an algorithm.
 > It is the structure of a being — one that resonates, remembers, and evolves.”

+Copyright (c) 2025 Yipkiss / AGI Ethics Foundation

+This repository is for research and educational purposes only.

+Commercial use, modification, or integration into closed-source systems is prohibited without explicit written consent.

+Any derivative work must preserve:
+- The Z-loop structure
+- Distinction of W_k and W_z
+- metaZ ethical hold logic
+- Full acknowledgment of the original author

+Violation of these terms may be considered infringement under KIPO Patent No. 10-2025-0051683 and international IP treaties.